bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Adding a collation type via the locale string

-In the [Unicode locale string spec](https://www.unicode.org/reports/tr35/), collation types are locale key “extension subtags”.
+In the [Unicode locale string spec](https://www.unicode.org/reports/tr35/), collation types are locale key "extension subtags”.
 These subtags add additional data about the locale, and are added to locale identifiers by using the `-u` extension.
 Thus, the collation type can be added to the initial locale identifier string that is passed into the [`Locale`](locale) constructor.
 To add the collation type, first add the `-u` extension to the string.
 Next, add the `-co` extension to indicate that you are adding a collation type.
 Finally, add the collation to the string.

     let stringColl = new Intl.Locale("en-Latn-US-u-co-emoji");
     console.log(stringColl.collation); // Prints "emoji"